FREE AT-HOME TESTS FROM THE FEDERAL GOVERNMENT - PROGRAM ENDS SEPTEMBER 2, 2022

 - Americans can begin ordering free at-home COVID-19 test using the website COVIDtests.gov.

 - Tests are ordered and sent through the US Postal Service.

-- Orders for up to four tests per U.S. residential address can be placed.
+- Orders for up to eight tests per U.S. residential address can be placed.

 - Tests will usually ship within seven to 12 days of ordering.

 - Nasal Swab Tests - Free tests are widely available at doctor’s offices, pharmacies, public clinics, and numerous other locations around the state.
 Visit azhealth.gov/testing for locations.

 - Walk-up Saliva Tests - ASU offers facilities in Flagstaff, Mesa, Scottsdale, and Tucson.
 Find hours and locations here.
 Even if appointments are full on the registration site, you may still walk up a get a test.
 Results are available online, often within 24 hours.
 COVID-19 saliva testing has concluded at ADOA.

 - At-Home Test Reimbursement - are now being reimbursed by our insurance plans, please see below.